Aim: To develop a birth plan for the birth of my own baby.

 Reflection: Finally I completed the process by reflecting:

 - What went well: I really enjoyed using the Design Web.
 It worked brilliantly and I found it to be a great way to pull together all aspects of the design.
+It was a great tool to help me clarify the main aims of the birth plan, particularly in terms of the five main areas that I identified within the design.
+These were: emotional needs, physical needs, practical and emotional support, knowledge and logistics.

 - What didn’t go so well: I found it difficult to find points for reflection within the design process when working towards such a definite end point ie the date that my baby was due to be born!
 I also did much of the write up for the design retrospectively and this is not always the easiest way to document the process – I will try to find ways to document more clearly as I go along for future designs.